turingschool/front-end-curriculum/lessons/module-4/continuous-integration.md

 ## What is Continuous Integration
 Continuous Integration is a jargony buzzword that means "releasing changes fast and often".
 The goal of CI is to ensure stability by releasing smaller changesets at a time that are each fully tested.
 Many projects these days will rely on some sort of automated service to handle testing these changesets and facilitating frequent releases.

-The two most common CI services you'll hear about are [TravisCI](https://travis-ci.org/) and [CircleCI](https://circleci.com/).
-Travis has been around much longer than Circle, but the jury is still out on which is better.
+Somre of the most common CI services you'll hear about are [TravisCI](https://travis-ci.org/), [CircleCI](https://circleci.com/) and Jenkins.
+They all behave in a similar manner, though the setup and configuration process for each tool is slightly different.
 Today we'll focus on integrating CircleCI to perform a full build of an application, test it, and deploy it to Heroku.

 ## Why Use a CI Tool?
 Being able to run and test a full build of your application before you release it to production is important.
 Think of how easy it was to deploy new changes to your production apps on Heroku.
 You would make a commit, and it would immediately be reflected on production after running `git push heroku master`.
 What if that commit introduced breaking changes?
 There is no safeguard or filter against pushing up bad code.
 With a CI tool like CircleCI, we can still take advantage of automatic deployments, but we also get an extra layer of assurance that our app is in good condition before any changes are pushed live.